AxdeKlerk/BotB-25/README.md

 ## 6. Planning and Development

-The idea came about during my initial meeting with my Mentor, Richard Wells, when discussing the type of interactivity, I found lacking within my favourite musical taste and the type of interactivity I would enjoy using, as I am not a game player.
+The idea came about during my initial meeting with my Mentor, Richard Wells, when discussing the type of interactivity, I found lacking within my favourite musical taste and the type of interactivity I would enjoy using.
+As I am not a game player, I needed to come up with an idea that I would enjoy using.

 ### 6.1 Wire Frames

-I decided to build the website from a mobile with a width of 320px so that I would only need to scale up for responsiveness.
-This resulted in fewer media query scaling and styling elements and meant that I only had to focus on styles once without the complexity of issues I had in project one.
+I decided to build the website from a mobile first perspective, with a width of 320px, so that I would only need to scale up for responsiveness.
+This resulted in fewer media queries for scaling and styling elements and meant that I only had to focus on styles once, without the complexity of issues I had in project one.

 I played around a lot with the initial wireframe to try and design the website to make it as appealing as possible with the end user in mind.
 I continued to adapt the wireframe as I went along and settled on this one:

 #### 6.1.1 Mobile Wireframe

 ![mobile wireframe](assets/imgs/documentation/mobile-wireframe.png)

 #### 6.1.2 Large Screen Wireframe

-For the large and extra large screens I want the battle page on one screen without having to scroll up and down to participate.
-This decision to focus on the larger screen was to limit the size of the different elements and also set the maximum width to 1200px.
+For the large and extra-large screens, I wanted the battle page on one screen without having to scroll up and down to participate.
+This decision to focus on the larger screen was to limit the size of the different elements and I set the maximum width to 1200px to keep it concise.

 ![large screen wireframe](assets/imgs/documentation/large-screen-wireframe.png)

 ### 6.2 Colour Palette

-The colour palette chosen is the typical colour scheme of the rock and metal scene: red , white and black.
-However, I change the 'white' for a softer shade of light grey that isn't so stark on the eyes and doesn't cause blurring and bleeding into the black or red.
+The colour palette chosen is the typical colour scheme of the rock and metal scene: red, white and black.
+However, I change the 'white' for a softer shade of light grey that it wasn’t so stark on the eyes and doesn't cause blurring and bleeding into the black or red.
 The colours chosen were:

 ![colour-palette](assets/imgs/documentation/colour-palett.png)

-I found the colour using [coolors.co](https://coolors.co/) website.
+I found the colour using [*coolors.co*](https://coolors.co/) website.

-I also included the dark grey for the Navbar to make it stand out against the black background with just enough contrast so that it stood out without making it a feature, as the navigation of the website is quite self-explanatory.
+I also included the dark grey for the Navbar to make it stand out against the black background with just enough contrast without making it a feature, as the navigation of the website is quite self-explanatory.

 ### 6.3 Typography

-For ease and simplicity I chose Geist Mono with a monospaced appearance, throughout, for the typography as found on [Google Fonts](https://fonts.google.com/).
-AS the designer I prefer this text for its simplicity and "old school" typewritter style effect, it is easy to read and nostalgic quality:
+For ease and simplicity I chose Geist Mono with a monospaced appearance, throughout, for the typography as found on [*Google Fonts*](https://fonts.google.com/).
+As the designer I prefer this text for its simplicity and "old school" typewriter style effect, it is easy to read and has a nostalgic quality:

 ![example of Geist Mono Typography](<assets/imgs/documentation/Geist Mono.png>)